rastut/nestjs-realworld-example-app/utils/seeder/README.md

 make install
 ```

-These are the paramaeter available.
-Seeder_counter is the amount of inserts per table.
+These are the parameters available.
+Seeder_counter is the number of inserts per table.

 ```
     export DB_USER=postgres